OpenEvalProject/evals/manuscripts/elife-104101/v1/manuscript.md

 **Figure 7.:** TD-RPEs at the latest trial within 2000 trials in which reward was given at the early timing (red lines) or the late timing (blue lines) in task 1 (left) and task 2 (right), averaged across 100 simulations (error bars indicating ± SEM across simulations), are shown for the four types of agent: (A) oVRNNbp-rev; (B) oVRNNrf-bio; (C) agent with naive untrained RNN; (D) agent with untrained RNN with connections shuffled from those learnt in oVRNNrf-bio.
 The number of RNN units was 20 for all the cases.

-## Loose alignment and FA
+#### Loose alignment and FA

 Coming back to the original cue–reward association task, we examined how the angle between the value weights (w) and the random feedback (c) changed across trials in oVRNNrf-bio with 12 RNN units.
 As shown in Figure 8A, the angle was on average smaller than 90°, which was the chance-level angle in the case without non-negative constraint, from the beginning, while there was no further alignment over trials.
 This could be understood as follows.
 Because both the value weights (w) and the random feedback (c) were now constrained to be non-negative, these two vectors were ensured to be in a relatively close angle (i.e., in the same quadrant) from the beginning.
 By virtue of this loose alignment, the random feedback could act similarly to backprop-type transported-weight feedback, even without further alignment.

 ![Figure 8.](https://cdn.elifesciences.org/articles/104101/elife-104101-fig8-v1.jpg)

-**Figure 8.:** w) and the random feedback (c) in oVRNNrf-bio (with 12 recurrent neural network [RNN] units).(A) Over-trial changes in the angle between the value weights w and the fixed random feedback c.
+**Figure 8.:** (A) Over-trial changes in the angle between the value weights w and the fixed random feedback c.
 The solid line and the dashed lines indicate the mean ± SD across 100 simulations, respectively.
 (B) No correlation between the w–c angle (horizontal axis) and the value of the pre-reward state (vertical axis) at 1500th trial (r = 0.0117, p = 0.908).
 The dots indicate the results of individual simulations.
 (C) Correlation between the w–c angle at kth trial (horizontal axis) and the value of the cue, post-cue, pre-reward, or reward state (top-bottom panels) at 500th trial across 1000 simulations.
 The solid lines indicate the correlation coefficient, and the short vertical bars at the top of each panel indicate the cases in which p-value was less than 0.05.
 (D) Distribution of the angle between two 12-dimensional vectors when the elements of both vectors were drawn from [0 1] uniform pseudo-random numbers (a) or when one of the vectors was replaced with [1 0 0...
 0] (i.e., on the edge of the non-negative quadrant) (b) or [1 1 0...
 0] (i.e., on the boundary of the non-negative quadrant) (c).
 (E) Across-simulations histograms of elements of w in oVRNNrf-bio with 12 RNN units ordered from the largest to smallest ones after 1500 trials when there was no value-weight-decay (a) or there was value-weight-decay with decay rate (per time step) of 0.001 (b) or 0.002 (c).
 The error bars indicate the mean ± SEM across 100 simulations.
 (F) Over-trial changes in the angle between the value weights w and the fixed random feedback c when there was value-weight decay with decay rate (per time step) of 0.001 (top panel) or 0.002 (bottom panel).
 Notations are the same as those in (A).
 (G) Mean squared value-error at the 1500th trial in oVRNNrf-bio with 12 RNN units with the rate of value-weight decay varied (horizontal axis).
 The error bars indicate the mean ± SEM across 100 simulations.

 We examined if the angle between the value weights (w) and the random feedback (c) at the 1500th trial was associated with the developed value of pre-reward state across simulations, but found no association (r = 0.0117, p = 0.908) (Figure 8B).
 We then examined if the w–c angle at earlier trials (2nd to 500th trials) was associated with the developed values at 500th trial, with the number of simulations increased to 1000 so that small correlation could be detected.
 We found that the w–c angle at initial trials (2nd to around 10th trials) was negatively correlated with the developed values of the reward state and preceding states at 500th trial (Figure 8C).
 As for the reward state, negative correlation at around 100th to 300th trial was also observed.
 These results suggest that better alignment of w and c at initial and early timings was associated with better development of state values, in line with the conjecture that loose alignment of w and c coming from the non-negative constraint supported learning.
 It should be noted, however, that there were cases where positive (although small) correlation was observed.
 Its exact reason is not sure, but it could be related to the fact that the largeness of developed values or the speed of value development does not necessarily mean good learning.